SmartBear/visualtest-cypress/README.md

 cy.sbvtCapture('Fullpage Home Capture')
 ```

-You can also run tests agaist just certain elements, this will run regression tests agaist the header.
+You can also run tests against just certain elements, this will run regression tests against the header.
 ```
 cy.get('.container').eq(0).sbvtCapture('Capture of the homepage header')
 ```